William B. Posner

 He was also quite proud of his work in developing the Voluntary Compliance Resolution (“VCR”) program (later part of the Employee Plans Compliance Resolution System), which let tax-qualified retirement plans make voluntary corrections (i.e., prior to discovery on audit) so that operational mistakes would not cause the total loss of the plan’s tax advantages, which would have severely jeopardized the retirement savings of employees and their beneficiaries.

-Bill’s efforts in his long and productive career as a thoughtful and dedicated pension innovator and leader helped enhance the retirement security of millions of Americans.
+College Fellow Stu Sirkin who was a colleague and friend of Bill at both IRS and PBGC recalled Bill as a wonderful person.
+Other Fellows remarked on Bill’s thoughtfulness, careful consideration of other’s positions, and kindness.
+A legendary figure, Bill’s efforts in his long and productive career as a thoughtful and dedicated pension innovator and leader helped enhance the retirement security of millions of Americans.